-After fixed-term exclusion/suspension the pupil and parent/carer will be requested to attend a reintegration meeting with a senior member of staff.
+After a suspension the pupil and parent/carer will be requested to attend a reintegration meeting with a senior member of staff.
 At this meeting, the behaviour leading to exclusion will be discussed and targets will be set for improvement.
 Support around behaviour will be also be discussed.